sftpgo/docs/docs/eventmanager.md

 - **Source folder** — Overrides the filesystem used to read source files.
 By default, actions operate on the triggering user's filesystem.
 Specifying a source folder lets you read from a different location — essential for scheduled tasks and advanced workflows where no user context is available.
 - **Target folder** — Overrides the filesystem used to write target files.
 This enables cross-backend operations such as copying uploads to a different S3 bucket, archiving files to an external SFTP server, or accessing restricted areas of the same storage backend.

 When **both** a source folder and a target folder are specified, the action runs as a **system action** — it executes once (not per-user) with a special system identity, regardless of how many users match the rule's conditions.

-When only one folder is specified, the action runs per-user as usual.
+System actions describe shared resources, not real users — name, role, and group condition filters on the rule do not apply to them.
+If those filters are configured on a rule whose action runs in system context, the action is skipped with a "no ... executed" message.
+Use trigger and event-status filters to scope a system rule; reserve user/role/group filters for per-user rules.

 See the [Virtual Folders tutorial](tutorials/eventmanager-folders.md) for practical examples of virtual folder integration.

+## System-executed actions and chaining

+Some actions run in a **system context** rather than on behalf of a specific user — for example a filesystem action with both source and target folders set, an admin-driven provider operation issued from another rule, a folder-scoped data retention check, or any action chained from a rule that triggered as system.
+To keep rule graphs predictable and avoid cascading triggers, SFTPGo does not chain rules off the events that these actions produce:

+- **Provider events** generated by system-executed operations (user/group/admin/share add/update/delete performed from a rule, auto-disable from an IP-blocked rule, etc.) do not fire provider-event rules.
+- **Filesystem operations** performed by event actions (Filesystem actions, PGP, Compress, Data retention deletes, etc.) do not fire filesystem-event rules.

+If you need to perform multiple steps after a single trigger, list them as ordered actions on the **same** rule rather than relying on event chaining.
+Within a rule, actions execute in the configured order and pass shared context through placeholders.